nymous/pydantic-vault/README.md

 ### Authentication

-For now Pydantic-Vault supports the following authentication method (in descending order of priority):
+Pydantic-Vault supports the following authentication method (in descending order of priority):
   - [direct token authentication][vault-auth-token]
   - [kubernetes][vault-auth-kubernetes]
   - [approle][vault-auth-approle]

+Pydantic-Vault tries to be transparent and help you work, both during local development and in production.
+It will try to find the required information for the first authentication method, if it can't it goes on to the next method, until it has exhausted all authentication methods.
+In this case it gives up and logs the failure.

+You only need to know this order of priority if you specify the authentication parameters for multiple methods.

 Support is planned for GKE authentication methods.